nickmura/rwc-exercises-lessons/lesson2_mac-aes/exercises.md

 so in other words, after all encryption properties have been made to the plaintext, we apply the HMAC over it, like an indestructible piece of armor!

+# *Bonus questions*

+## ex-09

+> What is a property of message authentication codes that are falsely attributed?
+(What do people get wrong about MACs?)

+Message authentication codes solely are not for encryption purposes.
+MACs are used for data integrity verification and authentication.
+Encryption standards are used in combination to message authentication codes, so we can authenticate and verify that the message we are recieving, regardless of it being securely encrypted, is valid.

+## ex-10